oconnor663/jacko.io/posts/async_two.md

 ```

 This works, but we still have the "busy loop" problem from above.
 Before we fix
-that, though, we need to make an important mistake:
+that, though, we need to make another important mistake:

 Since this version of our main loop[^event_loop] never stops polling, and since
 our `Waker` does nothing, we might wonder whether calling `wake` in